alexanderkroner/saliency/README.md

 python main.py test -d DATA -p PATH
 ```

 If no checkpoint is available from prior training, it will automatically download our pre-trained model to `weights/`.
-The `DATA` argument defines which network is used and must be `salicon`, `mit1003`, or `cat2000`.
+The `DATA` argument defines which network is used and must be `salicon`, `mit1003`, `cat2000`, `dutomron`, `pascals`, `osie`, or `fiwi`.
 It will then resize the input images to the dimensions specified in the configurations file.
 Note that this might lead to excessive image padding depending on the selected dataset.

 The `PATH` argument points to the folder where the test data is stored but can also denote a single image file directly.
 As for network training, the `device` value can be changed to CPU in the configurations file.
 This ensures that the model optimized for CPU will be utilized and hence improves the inference speed.
 All results are finally stored in the folder `results/images/` with the original image dimensions.